 August 27, 2011

-I work in the Ministry of Information and Communications (MOIC) in the Department of Information as a Senior Information Officer/Editor at the National Editorial Desk in Nairobi.
+I work in the Ministry of Information and Communications (MOIC) in the Department of Information as a Chief Information Officer/Editor at the National Editorial Desk in Nairobi.
 I am part of a team that edits' News/Features from all the 47 Counties in Kenya.
 I am fluent in oral and written English, Swahili and understand basic French.

 I am passionate about my work, and report consistently in general news and features articles covering a wide range of topical issues, including but not limited to women reproductive health, social and economic empowerment of women, politics, education, environment and human rights.